Esau vs. Jacob Explained

 “I am placing a stone in Jerusalem that makes people stumble, a rock that makes them fall.
 But anyone who trusts in him will never be disgraced.”

-That Rock is, of course, Jesus Christ
+The Rock is, of course, Jesus Christ

 1 Corinthians 10:2-4 “In the cloud and in the sea, all of them were baptized as followers of Moses.
 All of them ate the same spiritual food, and all of them drank the same spiritual water.
 For they drank from the spiritual rock that traveled with them, and that rock was Christ.”